MyaGwen/MyaGwen/README.md

 ### Hi there 👋

 ## My name is Wendy Edem Ahadome
-A Frontend Software Engineer and a budding AWS cloud Practitioner from Accra, Ghana.
+A Frontend Software Engineer and a budding AWS Cloud Practitioner from Accra, Ghana.
 I write code to solve problems.

 📚 I consider myself a perpetual learner, constantly seeking new knowledge and skills.
 My passion lies in transforming exceptional designs into meaningful interfaces that are both simple and user-friendly.